Jienniers/SkillForge-HT/README.md

 ### 🤖 Prompt Engineering & LLM Reliability

-This project relies on a locally hosted LLM (Qwen2.5 Coder Instruct via LM Studio) for generating structured learning plans, practice questions, and hints.
+This project relies on **Google Gemini 2.5 Flash** for generating structured learning plans, practice questions, code evaluation, and hints.

 To ensure consistent and reliable outputs, significant prompt engineering was required.
 The model was guided using strict system prompts that enforce: